Business Man Looking at Chart

 We mention products and services that we think can be helpful for our users.
 Some or all of them may be from partners who compensate us.
 This can influence which topics we choose and how products are presented on the page, but it does not affect our opinions or conclusions.

-Private credit is a $3.14 trillion market best known for its rare combination of high yields, short-term durations, and low default rates.
+Enter: private credit — a $3.1 trillion market known for offering high yields, short-term durations, and relatively low default rates.

 • Overall rating: